 - 1) Swab.
 Silk or microfiber work best, because they absorb moisture well and will not get stuck.
-Cotton swabs are also okay.
 Do not use felt swabs.
 They smear the water around instead of absorbing it.

-- Two wool bassoon swabs of different sizes can also be used.
+- Two cotton bassoon swabs of different sizes can also be used.

 - 2) Soft cloth.

-- 3) Cork grease or paraffin wax.
+- 3) Cork grease.

 - 4) Pad cleaning paper.